Wanna know how to be happy?

 Eat that frog!

 Do something you’ve been putting off.
 Cross it off your list.
-What a relief!
+What a relief to finally get it done!

 Tidy your room!

 By the way – for your (and my) amusement and education I just looked up that interesting expression in Wikipedia.
 Turns out (and I bet some of you knew this already) a couple of hundred years ago when ships were moored in the port of Bristol, because of the high tidal range, if everything wasn’t stowed away or fixed, as the tide went out, and the ship keeled over on its side, the contents of the ship would crash down the slope and break.
-Cargos were wrecked, costing the companies a lot of dosh.
+When cargos got wrecked, it cost many companies a lot of dosh.
 Lesson learned, eh!

 Now where was I?